 What we know about Rex Heuermann, identified as the Gilgo Beach murders suspect

-The suspect in custody Friday in connection with a string of long-unsolved slayings of women on Long Island, New York, lived in a cozy South Shore suburb not far from the beach highway where human remains were first found more than a decade ago.
+The suspect in custody on July 14 in connection with a string of long-unsolved slayings of women on Long Island, New York, lived in a cozy South Shore suburb not far from the beach highway where human remains were first found more than a decade ago.

 Four senior law enforcement officials briefed on the case identified the suspect as Rex Heuermann, 59, of Massapequa Park, a village in Nassau County.